 Hometown: Yukon, OK

-To provide a space for students interested in ecology and enviro-sciences to see themselves represented and show that they are welcome and can have a future in this field.
+I hope SEEDS STL provides a space for students interested in ecology and enviro-sciences to see themselves represented and show that they are welcome and can have a future in this field.

 Kayla Wallace